mikumikudice/ghost/README.md

 # ghost
-A scripting language to summon spells and kill programs.<br/>
+A scripting esolang to summon spells and kill programs.<br/>
 Inspired by the languages ZOMBIE and Pascal.

 ## Hello world in ghost